Can the way you live affect your teen's view of money for the rest of their lives?

 Of course, many adults do the same thing.
 They spend until they're out of money.
 Learning to set part of any income aside for savings is a great habit that will pay dividends for their entire lives.

 Next a question for you.
-Do you remember who taught you to balance your checkbook?
+Do you remember who taught you to balance your checking account?
 Most of us don't.
 And that's a shame.
 You'd be surprised how many people reach adulthood without knowing how to perform this simple task.
 And it's important that your teens learn it.

 The alternative is to let them learn to keep spending until they've reached their credit limit.
 And that lesson will create heartaches later in their life.

-PC software makes balancing a checkbook easy.
+Software makes balancing a checking account easy.
 But make sure that they don't just enter numbers and let the software do all the work.
 They need to understand the basics.
 You put money in.
-You write checks to take money out.
+You write checks, use a debit card or online bill pay to take money out.
 What's left is the balance.

 They also need to learn basic investment information.
 It's really essential for modern life.
 Teach them that stocks represent ownership in a company.
 And bonds are like an IOU.
 Introduce them to CD's, money market and mutual funds.
 Perhaps you'll want to subscribe to Money magazine and discuss the articles with them.